 However, sometimes it is necessary to foreclose on a lien to secure payment.
-Knowing your rights can make all the difference, and an experience mineral lien lawyer can help you.
+Knowing your rights can make all the difference, and an experienced mineral lien lawyer can help you.

 If you have mineral lien questions, please do not hesitate to contact The Stuart Firm at (432) 284-4411.
 We offer free consultations, and we’re looking forward to hearing from you.
 We offer aggressive and passionate representation, and we’re ready to help you today.